-As part of the Welfare Reform Act (the Government’s changes to the benefits system) a new payment system known as ‘Universal credit’ is has been introduced that will bring about fundamental changes to how people’s benefits are paid.
-This will affect people of working age who have to make a new claim due to a change in their circumstances.
+As part of the Welfare Reform Act (the Government’s changes to the benefits system) a new payment system known as ‘Universal credit’ was introduced that has brought about fundamental changes to how people’s benefits are paid.
+This affects people of working age who have to make a new claim due to a change in their circumstances.

-The Government plans to start transferring people from their existing benefits from July 2019.
+The Government started transferring people from their existing benefits from July 2019.
 The process is expected to be completed by December 2023.

-1 Why has the Government introduced Universal Credit?
+1 Why did the Government introduced Universal Credit?

 Universal credit replaces a number of benefits including Housing Benefit with one single monthly payment for your household.
 Universal Credit will help ensure that claimants will be financially better off in work, which will help them and their families to become more independent.